 Not too long ago, it was believed that the presence of the baby tooth was the cause for the permanent adult tooth to grow in an unnatural position.
-Nowadays, we know that the opposite is true, it's the incorrect eruption path of the permanent adult tooth to cause difficulty in the baby tooth to fall out.
+Nowadays, we know that the opposite is true.
+It's the incorrect eruption path of the permanent adult tooth that causes difficulty in the baby tooth falling out.

 To better understand this, it helps to gain a closer insight into the whole process.
 Ideally, the roots of a puppy's baby teeth are resorbed, meaning that the roots dissolve because the properly positioned permanent teeth push them out.
-With the roots resorbed, the baby teeth should, therefore, fall out.
+With the roots resorbed, the baby teeth should fall out.

 The process of baby teeth falling out is professionally known as exfoliation.
 In puppies, the exfoliation process starts around 14 weeks of age, but this can vary greatly from breed to breed.

 While the exact process is still unclear, it is believed that baby teeth fail to fall out when the permanent teeth are not positioned correctly.
 With an incorrect eruption path, the permanent teeth are therefore incapable of exerting the necessary push to cause the baby teeth to shed.

 In general, retained baby teeth are more common in small dog breeds, but large dogs can be affected too.
 Some teeth are more predisposed to become retained, primarily the canines, followed then by the incisors and premolars.
 It is not unusual for both sides of the mouth to be affected.

 Small dogs are particularly predisposed because they have the same amount of teeth as any larger dog, but all these teeth are enclosed in a small mouth.
 This leads to crowding.